max-codeware/linmeric/index.md

----
-visible: 1
+{:no_toc}
-header1: Welcome to linmeric user guide
+# Welcome to linmeric user guide
-header3: This page will provide a simple guide to learn how to use this simple command line calculator
+### This page will provide a simple guide to learn how to use this simple command line calculator
 ---

 * table of content